rjz46/LIME_Replication/README.md

 Procedure for LIME
 <img src="algorithm_1.png" alt="Drawing" style="width: 400px;"/>

 The model was first built with the bag of words model using sklearn's countVectorizer.
 Then I find nonzeros features from the sparse matrix generated from the vectorizer.
 And permuted the nonzeros features of the instance vector randomly to generate 15000 number of samples.
 Then I got the labels from samples using the specified classifier (LR, NN, SVM).
 I calculated the consine distance of those samples and weight it by the distance kernel specified in the paper.
-Then I used those weights and labels to perform regularization on the features to select the K number of features and fit a localized linear model on weighted distances and labels.
+Then I used those weights and labels to perform regularization on the features to select the K number of features and fit a localized linear model on the weighted distances and labels.

 ## Replicating Figure 2
 The results seems similar to the explanations from figure 2 with the order (by the absolute value of the coefficients) slightly off.